urbanslug/blog/posts/2019-07-21-Justifying-Sha256-for-variation-graphs.md

 *This may be hard to interpret because exponential functions grow very quickly.*

 # Applied to variation
-For a 256 bit hash we have 2<sup>256</sup> as our sample size.
+For a 256 bit hash we have 2<sup>256</sup> as our bucket size.
-We then have the square root of that being 2<sup>(256/2)</sup> = 2<sup>128</sup> approximately 3.4\*10<sup>38</sup> as the sample size which has 0.5 chance of collision.

-The number of variations I expect to deal with is much smaller than the square root of 2<sup>256</sup> or 2<sup>128</sup>.
+We then have the square root of that being 2<sup>(256/2)</sup> = 2<sup>128</sup> approximately 3.4\*10<sup>38</sup> as the sample size which has 0.5 chance of collision and the number of variations I expect is much smaller than 2<sup>128</sup>.

-# The human genome
-Even with the human genome that is approximately 3 giga (billion) base pairs in length 3*10<sup>6</sup> which is much much smaller than 3.4\*10<sup>38</sup>.
+For comparison consider the human genome which is approximately 3 giga (billion) nucleotides in length.
+3*10<sup>6</sup> is much much smaller than 3.4\*10<sup>38</sup>.

 # Viruses
-Viruses have much shorter genomes in the length of kilo base pairs, that is, tens of thousands of base pairs.
+Viruses have much shorter genomes in the length of kilo (thousand) nucleotides.
-For RSV this is 15,000 which is also much smaller than 3.4*10<sup>38</sup>.
+For example RSV is approximately 15*10<sup>3</sup> which is even a lot less than than 3.4*10<sup>38</sup> compared to the human genome.

 # How much variation can actually occur
-The short answer is we don't know for sure but we can estimate it's upper bound.
+The short answer is we don't know for sure but we can estimate its upper bound.

 Given we look at genomes that are in the same species or quasi species we expect 99% similarity.
 1% of the human genome would be 3\*10<sup>4</sup> and for RSV